ameliarw/Chem-308/ftrans.md

 The Fourier transform and inverse Fourier transform of position and momentum both yield Gaussian functions if all the values are real values.

-If the width of the wavepacket in position space is larger, the width of the wavepacket is momentum space will be smaller,
+Position and momentum are still defined by their uncertainties relative to each other, where
+$ ΔxΔp≥ℏ2 %
+If the position of a particle is known, the momentum will be more uncertain.
+If the momentum is well-defined, the position will not be well-defined.
+This relation hold true with gaussian wavepackets in postion and momentum space as well.
+If the wavepacket is narrow in position space

 2) How it relates to position and momentum
 3) Why the gaussian wavepackets in position and momentum do what they do.